 - Or any felony involving a vehicle

-A person found by the BMV to be an HTV under this category will have their license suspended for 10 years.
+A person found by the BMV to be an HTV under this category will have his or her license suspended for 10 years.
 9-30-10-5(b) 2.
-In addition, you will not be eligible for a probationary license to drive for 5 years.
+In addition, you will not be eligible for a probationary license to drive for five years.
 9-30-10-9(b).
 (Except in very rare circumstances involving a driver who has only accumulated certain operating while suspended offenses.
 9-30-10-9(d)).